Bukkan, Mandi Bahauddin

 Bukkan, Mandi Bahauddin is a village in Malakwal Tehsil of Mandi Bahauddin District in Punjab, Pakistan.

 Overview

 Location

 Bukkan is located on Sargodha-Gujrat road.
-It is about 25 km from Mandi Bahauddin (a drive of about 40 minutes) and about 22 kilometers from Malakwal (a drive of about 30 minutes).
+It is about 25 km from Mandi Bahauddin and about 22 kilometers from Malakwal.

 Postal Code and Union Council

 The zip-code of village is 50481.
 The Union Council of the village is UC-66 Khai.